Press kit: Electronic press kit (EPK)

-An electronic press kit (EPK) is a press kit equivalent in electronic form.
-An EPK usually takes the form of a website or e-mail, though they are also known to exist in CD and DVD form.
+An electronic press kit (EPK) is a press kit in electronic form.
+An EPK usually takes the form of a website or e-mail, though they can also be on CD or DVD.
 The press kit for the film Sneakers was accompanied by a floppy disk containing a custom program explaining the movie and was one of the first electronic press kits by a film studio.
 The first known EPK, as we know it today, premiered live on the web on January 8, 1995, and was invented and given the exact name electronic press kit or EPK by Andre Gray, the inventor of online music sales certifications and winner of The Johannes Gutenberg Inventor Prize.
 Gray's EPK featured a bio, audio clips, videos, photos, press, set list, basic technical requirements, and a calendar and featured R&B singer and songwriter Aaron Hall as the first artist ever to have an EPK created on their behalf.

 Distribution formats

-Many companies make their electronic press kits available via the corporate website, where kits are offered in PDF format.
-An electronic press kit can be provided in any of the following formats:
+Many companies make their electronic press kits available via the corporate website, where kits are typically offered in PDF format.
+An electronic press kit can be provided via a wide range of digital media and download options.